NewcastleRSE/water_hyacinth/README.md

 ## Coverting Shapefile to GeoJSON Pipeline...

 There is a staging process for converting shapefiles to a combined GeoJSON file for display on the Leaflet map.
 This is done within a bash script called merge.sh
+Firstly the shapefiles should be downloaded into the directory /home/ubuntu/py/shp

 ===================================================<br>
 #!/bin/sh